-If available, all addresses available for the payee shall be reported.
+If available, all addresses of the payee in the PSP's records shall be reported.

-Information and overview is given in the CESOP Guidelines page 75, Table 9 - Overview of data and expected data quality levels.
+Information and overview are given in the CESOP Guidelines section 4.5.3, Table 9 - Overview of data and expected data quality levels.

 5.9 If a PSP needs to make corrections to the file and, in the meantime, there are changes in the name of the payee, is it supposed to report the name as it was originally, or as it is now, or does it not matter at all?